-The 2023 performance criteria, weighting and performance achievement levels were selected based on discussions with management and the independent compensation consultants.
-Cash unit costs was chosen for the fifth year in a row to focus on competitive corporate profitability.
-For 2023, the impact of higher commodity prices on certain cash unit costs may cause the target levels to be adjusted by the Compensation Committee using budget pricing levels.
-Return on average capital employed was added in 2021 to focus on operating profit relative to total debt and equity.
-The third criterion is drilling and completion costs per unit of production which was added in 2023 to continue to focus on capital efficiency, enhance returns and capture well productivity along with base decline.
-Drilling rate of return supports our continuing focus on stringent capital allocations based on project level returns sufficient to drive improving corporate returns.
-The final criterion is a discretionary measure that will be focused on quantitative HSE measures such as fresh water spills, number of notices of violation, vehicle incidents and methane emissions component leak rate.
+The 2024 performance criteria, weighting and performance achievement levels were selected based on discussions with management and the independent compensation consultants.
+Cash unit costs focus on competitive corporate profitability.
+Free Cash Flow was added for 2024 as an indicator of our ability to generate cash flow through commodity price cycles, funding prudent capital investment, providing for stockholder returns and balance sheet management.
+Return on average capital employed focuses on operating profit relative to total debt and equity.
+The fourth criterion is drilling and completion costs per unit of production to continue to focus on capital efficiency, enhance returns and capture well productivity along with base decline.
+Drilling rate of return supports our continuing focus on stringent capital allocations based on project level returns sufficient to drive competitive corporate returns.
+The final criterion is a discretionary measure that will be focused on quantitative HSE measures such as fresh water spills, number of notices of violation, vehicle incidents and methane emissions component leak rate and GHG emissions.

-The following table details Long Term Incentive grants for 2022 and 2023:
+The following table details Long-Term Incentive grants for 2023 and 2024:

-Long-Term Incentive Grant in February 2022 (1) Long-Term Incentive Grant in March 2023
+• -Term Incentive in March 2023 (1) • erm Incentive February 2024

-Jeffrey L. Ventura (2) \$ 5,800,000 \$ -
+Dennis L. Degner (2) \$ 3,925,016 \$ 4,750,000

-Mark S. Scucchi \$ 2,300,000 \$ 2,600,000
+Mark S. Scucchi \$ 2,599,990 \$ 2,600,000

-Dennis L. Degner (3) \$ 2,300,000 \$ 3,925,000

-David P. Poole (2) \$ 1,500,000 \$ -
+Erin W. McDowell \$ 999,991 \$ 1,300,000

-Alan W. Farquharson \$ 900,000 \$ 900,000
+Alan W. Farquharson \$ 899,990 \$ 900,000

+Dori A. Ginn (3) \$ 800,010 \$

-- (1) Based on summary compensation table. - (2) Due to announced retirements, Mr. Ventura and Mr. Poole did not receive Long-Term incentive grants in 2023. - (3) On May 10, 2023, Mr. Degner's appointment as President and Chief Executive Officer becomes effective.
+(1) Based on summary compensation table.

+(2) On May 10, 2023, Mr. Degner's appointment as President and Chief Executive Officer was effective.